 - Use a pipe cutter to cut the pipe.

 - Use the manufacturer’s instructions to install the plastic or brass fittings and the compression nut.
 The fittings should be taped on using Teflon tape.

-- Install the filter and make sure the “in” and “out” ports face the correct direction.
+- Install the water filter and make sure the “in” and “out” ports face the correct direction.

-- Turn off the inlet valve on the water filter and turn the water main back on.
+- Turn off the inlet valve and turn the water main back on.
 If your system isn’t leaking, you can turn the inlet valve on next.
 Check for additional leaks at this point.

 - You’ve completed the installation successfully.
 When it comes time to change your filters, make sure the inlet valve is turned off and use the wrench given to you when you bought the filter to remove and replace the cartridge filter.